 It makes sense to shop around for the best dog ramp option which will easily support your dog’s weight without being heavy and has a non slip surface.
 Fitting a dog ramp to a car or van shouldn’t be too tricky, and the best car ramp options should be simple to open up and flatten down.

-You Want to Protect Their Joints
+You Want To Protect Their Joints

 Some breeds are at higher risk of muscle and joint problems in later life, and frequent leaping in and out of cars will, unfortunately, only do your pooch more harm than good.
+Here ramps are ideal.

 This is especially going to be the case if you have a small but heavy dog that is often leaping up and down from high places.
-The pressure on their joints will likely cause them a lot of pain – and not only do you need to ensure their joints are as healthy as possible for the years to come, you need to ensure they are not in any discomfort, either!
+The pressure on their joints will likely cause them a lot of pain – and not only do you need to ensure their joints are as healthy as possible for the years to come, but you also need to ensure they are not in any discomfort, either!

 Trust me – a great dog ramp could be just what you need when it comes to supporting your pet on a daily basis.
 However, there is an alternative option out there – dog steps or stairs – and it’s probably a good idea to consider which options are likely to suit your needs.
-Dog stairs are usually used to assist a smaller dog to climb onto a bed or furniture
+Dog stairs are usually used to assist a smaller dog to climb onto a bed or furniture.

 As you might expect, when it comes to dog ramp systems, no one option really fits all.
 That’s why it’s always worth shopping around, looking at top brands, and making sure you know what separates the different surface and portability options available.

-Ease of Portability
+Ease Of Portability

 If your main reason for buying a dog ramp is to allow your dog easy access into a vehicle, then it makes sense to look for an option which is really easy to move around.